This is a bulleted FAQ on starting and running your own business. No joke.

 Treat them very nicely.
 Don’t forget the Christmas gift basket.

-44) What’s the best way to talk about your competition in a meeting?
+55) What’s the best way to talk about my competition in a meeting?

 Itemize as finely as possible and charge for each item.

-49) Do I charge per hour or per project or per month?
+58) Do I charge per hour, per project, or per month?

 First per project, then per-month maintenance.

-Know everything about the clients: competition, employees, industry.
+Know everything about the clients.
+Their competition, employees, industry.
 Over-read everything.

-Highly targeted email marketing written by professional copywriters, and the email list is made up of people who have bought similar services in the past six months.
+Highly targeted email marketing written by professional copywriters, and an email list made up of people who have bought similar services in the past six months.

-51a) Corollary: If you have zero skills as a copywriter then everything you write will be boring.
+60a) Corollary: If you have zero skills as a copywriter, then everything you write will be boring.

 Maybe.
 But don’t expect free customers to turn into paying customers.
 Your free customers actually hate you and want everything from you for nothing, so you better have a different business model.